 There would also usually be some kind of low- or no-fat concoction I’d found online (pureed cottage cheese and stevia were likely involved).

-The lunches were delicious, and a major contributor to my rapid weight-loss, but also a part of the problem I keep coming back to: This wasn’t a sustainable way to live.
+The lunches were delicious, and a major contributor to my rapid weight-loss.
+However, they were also a part of the problem I keep coming back to: This wasn’t a sustainable way to live.

 There’s Got to Be a Better Way

-Once we got married and I began to look at our future, the thought of trying to put all those lunches together for a full day on my weekend after a busy week of work, school and carting kids around to and from after-school activities made my head spin!
+Once we got married and I began to look at our future, the thought of spending a full weekend day putting together complicated meals after a busy week of work, school and carting kids around to and from after-school activities made my head spin!

 Since I don’t really have to worry about “snacks” anymore, I’m able to pull lunches together fairly easily.